kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Nicolas made a huge fuss of being concerned about me.
 - He's the man [I visited during EthCC](../2024/july.md#meeting-my-belgian-friend), a family friend of my dad, in fact, who incidentally became ridiculously jealous about my mother and Nicos' father Patrick on an occasion they visited.
 - Now that the mask has slipped, never to return, I do wonder what was really behind that.
-- When I message a few days later him asking if he's coming like he said he would be, he says something vague about having to take his children to school.
+- When I message him a few days later to ask if he's coming like he said he would be, he says something vague about having to take his children to school.
 - Are the Belgian family-friends criminal-porn subscribers too?
 - Have they all masturbated over me being raped by groups of black men when I was a child?
 - It would not surprise me one bit.